Stuck in a job you don't like, working for a boss you hate, punching a time clock to make someone else rich?

 To make a long story short, I was forced to figure out how to support myself – without a steady paycheck, a secretary, an office, a copier, and all the other things that had been provided for me in the corporate world – and that, as a fledgling freelancer, I could not afford on my own.

-It was 26 years ago when I first went out on my own.
+It was over 30 years ago when I first went out on my own.

 And I've never held a regular "job" since.